Livery Company Etiquette

 The ceremony of the Loving Cup is traditional at Livery dinners.
 It dates back to Anglo-Saxon times.
 At the Command of Queen Elfrida, his step-mother, King Edward the Martyr was stabbed in the back while drinking a toast from a two-handed goblet that she offered him.
 To prevent this happening again the back of the drinker is guarded by their next-door neighbour, the “pledge”.

-· Your neighbour with the Cup in his hand will turn round to face you
+Your neighbour with the Cup in his hand will rise and turn around to face you

-· Take the lid of the Cup in your right hand and raise it high
+Take the lid of the Cup in your right hand and raise it high with a flourish

-· Replace the lid and take the Cup
+Replace the lid and take the Cup from your neighbour

-· Now turn to your neighbour on your other side, whilst your previous neighbour turns around to guard your back
+Now turn to your neighbour on your other side, whilst your previous neighbour turns around to guard your back

-· When he passes on the Cup, you may sit down
+When your second neighbour passes on the Cup, you may sit down

 No more than three people should be standing at any time.
 Guests not wishing to drink may raise the cup in greeting to their neighbour.
 The contents of our Loving Cup are made to an old Apothecaries recipe and are a closely guarded secret.